quii/learn-go-with-tests/time.md

 ### time.Afterfunc

-A very handy way of scheduling a function call after a specific duration
+A very handy way of scheduling a function call after a specific duration.
+It is well worth investing time [looking at the documentation for `time`](https://golang.org/pkg/time/) as it has a lot of time saving functions and methods for you to work with.

+Some of my favourites are

+- `time.After(duration)` which return you a `chan Time` when the duration has expired.
+So if you wish to do something _after_ a specific time, this can help.
+- `time.NewTicker(duration)` returns a `Ticker` which is similar to the above in that it returns a channel but this one "ticks" every duration, rather than just once.
+This is very handy if you want to execute some code every `N duration`.

 ### More examples of good separation of concerns